 The Providence VA Medical Center ID Rotation: Fellows rotate through the Providence VA Medical Center as 2nd year fellows.
 The VA ID rotation includes rounding on the inpatient consult service, participating in outpatient specialty clinics (HIV, wound clinic), and participating in other activities of the ID Division including antibiotic stewardship and infection control/hospital epidemiology.
 The rotation is supervised by Dr. Melissa Gaitanis, Section Head of Infectious Diseases.

 The outpatient fellowship experience at Brown is centered around the Infectious Diseases and Immunology Center, a brand-new 16,600-square foot facility custom designed in 2019 to house the ID clinics.
 The Center offers care to a large and diverse patient population from across the state, with over 11,000 patient visits per year.
-The Ryan White HIV Care program is the largest program of the Center, offering comprehensive HIV primary care to over 1,800 people living with HIV.
-Also within the ID & Immunology Center is the nationally-recognized Center for Lyme and Tick-Borne Diseases, the state STI Clinic, and many other outpatient ID services including a robust OPAT program, Hepatitis C treatment program, a general ID consult service, and the Center has an on-site lab and pharmacy.
+The Ryan White HIV Care program is the largest program of the Center, offering comprehensive HIV primary care to over 2000 people living with HIV.
+Also, within the ID & Immunology Center is the nationally-recognized Center for Lyme and Tick-Borne Diseases, the state STI Clinic, and many other outpatient ID services including a robust OPAT program, Hepatitis C treatment program, and a general ID consult service.

-ID fellows care for patients at the Center in a multidisciplinary environment, working alongside a highly effective support team that includes two ID specialist pharmacists, two social workers, three outreach workers, medication adherence and hepatitis C specialty nurses, a clinical ID nursing team, a nutritionist, a psychologist, and a psychiatrist.
+ID fellows care for patients at the Center in a multidisciplinary environment, working alongside a highly effective support team that includes ID specialist pharmacists, social workersmedical case managment and hepatitis C specialty nurses, a clinical ID nursing team, , a psychologist, and a psychiatrist.
 Specialist Advance Practice Practitioners (NP’s and PA’s) also support the fellows in the clinical care of PLWH, OPAT patients, PrEP, women’s health, and substance use disorder.
+The Center has an onsite laboratory and pharmacy.

 The Center is an active HIV research and training site, housing the Providence/Boston Center for AIDS Research (CFAR) and the AIDS Clinical Trials Group (ACTG) research unit, and serving as an active site for HIV-focused studies.
 ID Division faculty who work at the Center are active at the state, regional, and national levels with respect to HIV treatment and care including: 1) the Rhode Island 90-90-90 Campaign and the HIV Care and Prevention Planning Group (Drs.
 Chan, Garland, and Sanchez); 2) the Rhode Island peri- and postpartum HIV-positive women’s committee (Drs.
 Cu-Uvin, Hardy, and Sanchez); 3) the New England Steering Committee of the American Academy of HIV Medicine (Drs.
 Cu-Uvin, Garland, and Kantor); and 4) the DHHS Adult and Adolescent HIV Treatment Guidelines Panel (Drs.
 Beckwith, Cu-Uvin, and Kantor).
 This is just a sampling of physician leadership out of the Center.
 The Center and the Ryan White program are overseen by Dr. Joseph Garland.